Cross-Eyed Baby: Causes, Treatment, and When To Worry - Baby Chick

 Straining

 If a child is vision-impaired with near- or far-sightedness, they may compensate by straining to see.
-This visual straining can cause the eyes to drift apart or misalign and become crossed over time.21
+This visual strain can cause the eyes to drift apart, misalign, and become crossed over time.21

 A newborn baby looks cross- eyed at the camera as he learns to focus his eyes.

 If you notice a cross-eyed baby, remember that this can be normal in the first four months of life.
 Their eye muscles may need to adjust to the outside world.
-In these first few months, there are some things you can do at home to strengthen crossed newborn eyes:
+During the first few months of life, simple visual activities may help support healthy eye coordination and tracking skills.

 Support Visual Development